-Novel foods, ingredients and processes covered by the Novel Foods Regulation must have a pre-market safety assessment before a decision is made to authorise them for use throughout the EU.
+Novel foods, ingredients and processes covered by the Novel Foods Regulation must have a pre-market safety assessment before EU member states authorise them for use throughout the EU.

-In the UK, these novel food assessments are normally carried out by the Advisory Committee on Novel Foods and Processes (ACNFP) - an independent committee of scientists appointed by the Food Standards Agency.
+In the UK, the Advisory Committee on Novel Foods and Processes (ACNFP) carry out these novel food assessments.
+The ACNFP an independent committee of scientists appointed by the Food Standards Agency.

 Food product safety assessments cover:

 - presence of unwanted substances such as contaminants

 - production process - if the final composition of a food changes in production this can make it a novel food

 - toxicology assessment